-I love the saying, and I also love saying it.
-And I love saying, “Bad karma” and “That’s just karma, dude,” and what I really mean with that is, “you had it coming,” or “tough break,” or “it couldn’t be helped,” but like many people who grew up with too many Judeo-Christian notions it’s hard to really embrace Eastern philosophy without letting those old Christian concepts leak in, and I promise you, I am getting it all wrong, because karma is not “what comes around goes around.”
+I love saying it.
+And I love saying, “Bad Karma” and “That’s just karma, dude,” and what I really mean with that is, “you had it coming,” or “tough break,” or “it couldn’t be helped,” but like many people who grew up with too many Judeo-Christian notions it’s hard to really embrace Eastern philosophy without letting those old Christian concepts leak in, and I promise you, I am getting it all wrong, because karma is not “what comes around goes around.”
 And it’s not: “You deserve that.”
 Not at all.

 I like best what Paramhansa Yogananda defined it: karma is a habit.

 The way I understand it, karma is the cycle that happens because a certain perception, thought or action (good or bad, doesn’t matter) takes root and creates a cycle of circumstances and effect that is hard to break.
 Karma isn’t what happens to you because you messed up: karma is what happens to you as a result of a continuous cycle of attitudes, actions, thoughts, and perceptions.
 That is why those who think of karma as a “come around goes around” situation sooner or later start saying that karma doesn’t work: all the crooks seem to always get away with things, and we are always stuck with the short end of the stick.
 The irony here is that your being stuck with the short end of the stick is exactly what karma is about.
 It’s about how you can cultivate habits that influence everything in your life.